reemHasan/ProjetDataViz/README.md

 ### 3. test_student
     This script do student test on the two tables (avantage,remunirati), to verify if the samples represents the tables on not.
 ### 4. DashProjet
-    This script contain the commands for plotting the figures on Dash.
+    This script contains the commands for plotting the figures on Dash.